UBrau/GOplotTools/README.md

 For examples of 'lollipop' plots based on g:Profiler and FuncAssociate see _output_ folder.

 **g:Profiler:**
 Huge categories will be removed and only 'highlighted' driver categories will be shown by default.
 See options.
-Remaining categories will be ploted such that log2-enrichment is on the x-axis, dot size represents the number of genes from the category that were in the foreground, and color reflects p-value.
+Filtered categories will be plotted such that log2-enrichment is on the x-axis, dot size represents the number of genes from the category that were in the foreground, and color reflects p-value.
 Sources are indicated by text color.

 See arguments to tweak filtering behaviour etc.